Texas abortion law remains in place, Supreme Court to hear challenges Nov. 1

 WASHINGTON (KXAN) — The Supreme Court announced Friday the “Texas Heartbeat Law” will remain in effect, but it plans to hear challenges to it Nov.
 1. The law restricts abortions when cardiac activity is detected in a fetus, roughly around six weeks into a pregnancy.

 Texas filed its brief with the high court Thursday in response to the Justice Department’s request that the court block the enforcement of the law.
-The state’s attorneys pointed at the ruling by a three-judge panel of the Fifth Circuit Court of Appeals that upheld the law after a federal judge ordered its enforcement to be halted as why the law should be left in place.
+The state’s attorneys pointed at the ruling by a three-judge panel of the Fifth Circuit Court of Appeals that upheld the law – after a federal judge ordered its enforcement to be halted – as the reason the law should be left in place.

 The Fifth Circuit panel reversed Pitman’s ruling 48 hours after he made it.